rhayes777/PyAutoFit/docs/overview/result.rst

     print(samples.weights)

-For MCMC analysis, these are used to perform parameter estimation by binning the samples in a histogram (assuming we have removed the burn-in phase):
+For MCMC analysis, these are used to perform parameter estimation by binning the samples in a histogram (assuming we have removed the burn-in search):

 .. code-block:: bash